 I then tried to figure out why they were yelling so I wouldn’t take it personally.
 I’ve sat in the doctor’s office for hours waiting, and it’s frustrating to have no control over it.
 Especially if you’re sick, have an appointment and the doctor is backed up.
 I would never mistreat others because of it.
 But I get the helplessness someone could feel being unwell and not being able to control their situation.
 They wanted to try to take control of something, and that was us.
 I was then able to let their attitude go.

 This story leads me to the first of my tips for dealing with negative people.

 Put yourself in their shoes

 For every quality we have, different people will interpret it either positively or negatively.
-Our views come from a few things including our environment, experiences, self-esteem and the people around us.
+Our views come from a few things, including our environment, experiences, self-esteem and the people around us.

-Whether or not a person is truly negative, you are viewing them that way, so start by trying to understand why.
+Whether or not a person is genuinely negative, you are viewing them that way, so start by trying to understand why.
 Is it from their experiences, or something else?
 It can also come from fear; the fear of being disrespected, not being loved or liked, or that bad things are going to happen.
 There’s a reason behind their actions, and while you don’t have to like it, it’ll be easier for you if you figure out what’s going on so you can handle the situation better.

 If you can’t figure it out, just remember that there’s a reason behind their behavior.